 However, after 4 years on the ridiculous site, I decided to delete my account.
 I had self-confidence issues, which made me obsessed about ‘likes’.
 I felt dejected each time I saw someone else getting more likes than I did, despite the fact that I considered myself better looking than them.
 How petty right?
 But that’s what most people are guilty of doing nowadays as well.

-Anyways, after deleting Facebook I was at peace.
+To be honest, after deleting Facebook I was at complete peace.
 Thereafter I never joined social media for many years.

 Instagram & WordPress – Get Motivated with Ellen :